BioJulia/biojulia.github.io/CONTRIBUTING.md

 Each package is dedicated to introducing a specific data type or algorithm, or dealing with a specific biological problem or pipeline.

-Whilst there are some "meta-packages" such as [Bio.jl](https://github.com/BioJulia/Bio.jl), which bundle individual packages together for convenience of installation and use, most of the BioJulia software ecosystem is quite decentralized: different scientists with different expertise use and contribute to them.

 Therefore, it made sense that maintenance of the packages should also be fairly decentralized, to achieve this, we created the role of a "Package Maintainer".